“Teaching them to observe all that I have commanded you…” (Matthew 28:20)

 Children in the fifth grade may participate in a series of instructional classes about the doctrine of The Lord’s Supper.
 Parents who believe that their children are ready to receive Holy Communion with the Pastor’s consent may be admitted to the Lord’s Table prior to their confirmation.

 When children are baptized in the Lutheran Church, parents promise to provide for the further instruction of their children in the teachings of the Christian faith.
-To help parents with their important spiritual obligation, Lutheran churches offer two-year confirmation classes.
-At Mount Olive, classes are for fifth and sixth graders and their parents.
+To help parents with their important spiritual obligation, Lutheran churches offer multi-year confirmation classes.
+The class studies the Bible one year and then Luther’s Small Catechism the next year.
+At Mount Olive, classes begin with fifth graders (and older youth who have not been confirmed) and their parents.
 Our vision is for those involved in confirmation to strengthen their relationships with Christ and with each other.
 Parental involvement helps students to grow into the life of the congregation and creates additional mature Christian relationships for each child.
 Through these relationships, students will grow in their understanding of God’s boundless love and grace for each of them.

 There are classes for middle and high school students, which foster spiritual growth as our youth ready themselves for remaining faithful in today’s world.
 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 Romans 12:2